SimonScholz/simonscholz.github.io/content/tutorials/switch-gcloud-kubectl-configs/index.md

 ```

 `gke_dev` and `gke_prod` are way shorter names than the default used to be.

+Be sure to configure kubectl for your development and production gcp project as described in the previous section: [Configure kubectl with Google Cloud](https://simonscholz.github.io/tutorials/switch-gcloud-kubectl-configs#configure-kubectl-with-google-cloud)

 ## Alias for Easy Switching of Both gcloud and kubectl